Luke Metcalf

-He previously played for the Cronulla-Sutherland Sharks in the National Rugby League.
+He previously played for the Cronulla-Sutherland Sharks in the NRL.

+Early life

+Metcalf played his junior rugby league with Orara Valley Axemen.

 Playing career

 2021 & 2022

 In round 20 of the 2021 NRL season, Metcalf made his debut for Cronulla against the Manly-Warringah Sea Eagles in the "Battle of the beaches" game which ended in a 22-40 defeat.

 In round 23 against the Wests Tigers, Metcalf scored two tries for Cronulla in a 50-20 victory.

 On 15 November 2021, the New Zealand Warriors announced they had signed Metcalf on a two-year deal commencing in 2023.
 Metcalf made only one appearance for Cronulla in the 2022 NRL season in round 25 against Newcastle scoring a try during the 38-16 victory.

+2023

+In round 13 of the 2023 NRL season, Metcalf made his club debut for the Warriors in the 22-26 loss against the Brisbane Broncos.

+In round 19 of the 2023 NRL season, Metcalf scored two tries for New Zealand in their 46-10 victory over an understrength Parramatta side.

+Metcalf played 12 games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.

+2024

+In round 4 of the 2024 NRL season, Metcalf broke his leg while trying to tackle front rower Tyson Frizell.
+Metcalf was limited to only seven appearances with New Zealand in the 2024 season as they missed the finals.

+2025

+In round 7 of the 2025 NRL season, Metcalf kicked a 50 metre penalty goal during golden point extra-time to win the match for the New Zealand Warriors over Brisbane 20-18.
+In round 9, Metcalf scored two tries and kicked five goals in New Zealand's 30-26 victory over North Queensland.

+On 30 June, it was announced that Metcalf would miss the rest of the 2025 NRL season after suffering an ACL injury.
+On 23 October, the Warriors announced that Metcalf had re-signed with the club until the end of 2028.